zanglab/recognicer/README.md

 A coarse-graining based method for identifying multi-scale broad peaks from ChIP-seq data

-## 1. Introduction
+## Introduction

 For details of the algorithm, please see

 "*RECOGNICER: A coarse-graining approach for identifying broad domains from ChIP- seq data.*" Chongzhi Zang, Yiren Wang, and Weiqun Peng.(2020) doi: available soon...

-This package is provided under the BSD-2-Clause lisense.
+This package is provided under the [BSD-2-Clause](https://opensource.org/licenses/BSD-2-Clause) license.
+Please cite the above paper in your publication if you use this algorithm or package for analyzing the data in your work.

-## 2. Installation
+## Installation

 RECOGNICER v1.0 is implemented in python2.
-1. Prerequisites include `scipy` package.
+1. Prerequisites include the `scipy` package.

 2. To install RECOGNICER, download the source package and setup the configurations in the script `RECOGNICER.sh`: set the variable `SRC_DIR` to be the directory where the uncompressed package is stored, e.g., `SRC_DIR=/home/packages/recognicer`